dominikj111/JigsawFlow/README.md

 - **Offline-First Design**: Modules must function when network connectivity is lost (WiFi down, cables cut) but may utilize network protocols when available
 - **Module Independence**: Modules must not directly depend on other modules.
 For shared functionality, prefer extracting it into a separate shared module; when dependencies are unavailable, modules should log and degrade gracefully
-- **Facade Pattern**: All external dependencies (file I/O, environment access, system calls) must be wrapped through DI-registered facades
+- **Facade Pattern**: All external dependencies (file I/O, environment access, system calls) must be wrapped through singleton registry facades

 _See [best-practices.md](best-practices.md) for detailed implementation guidance and testing strategies._